XpiritBV/mini-hacks/DockerDeveloperTools/Readme.md

 ## The Assignment ##

 ### Create 2 versions of a tool container ###
-From the [source-30] folder copy all the content to your Virtual Machine or clone the Git repository on your local machine.
+From the [source] folder copy all the content to your Virtual Machine or clone the Git repository on your local machine.
 Open a command line to this folder and navigate to the [tool10] folder.

 Take a look at the Dockerfile and see what happens.